 Sadly, once you’ve been listed as a TMF merchant account it makes doing business very difficult.
-Legalities aside, most banks will not do business with you if you are a listed as a TMF merchant account.
-This makes opening new merchant accounts for you business practically impossible through traditional means.
+Legalities aside, most banks will not do business with you if you are listed as a TMF merchant account.
+This makes an opening new merchant accounts for your business practically impossible through traditional means.
 However, there are options available to you.

 As you can see being listed as a TMF merchant account doesn’t mean ruin for business.
 Being unable to open a merchant account and handle payment processing is no situation that any business can function under.
 If you’ve been listed as a TMF merchant, contact Painless Processing today.
 We have years of experience helping businesses in high risk industries and those on the TMF / MATCH lists.
 Contact Painless to see what your options are and to get the help you need or apply for a merchant account now.

 for the businesses listed on TMF (Terminated Merchant File)